ozluna/EcoShop/README.md

 plastic used in daily products and want to reduce their footprints.

 ### Busines Goals
-Attract the customers who are interested buying eco products.
+Attract the customers who are interested buying eco-products.
 Convince them that they are making the right decision and keep them happy after purchase so they will return to the website.

 As a user I would like
-* be able to see a list of products in categories so I can easily search and add to my cart what I am looking for.
+* to be able to see a list of products in categories so I can easily search and add to my cart what I am looking for.
-* to see the products in detail so I can decide whether or not I want.
+* to see the products in detail so I can decide whether or not I want them.
 * to be able to see if I succeed to add the product to my cart.
-* to be able to access the website from any device
+* to be able to access the website from any device.
-* the website to be easy to use.
+* for the website to be easy to use.
 * to be able to easily register for an account.
 * to be able to view my order history.
 * to be able to recover my password if I forget it.
-* to receive an email after registering
+* to receive an email after registering.
 * to be able to leave product reviews.
-* to be able to search product with keywords.
+* to be able to search products with keywords.
-* to be able to sort the products by categories ore price for efficient search.
+* to be able to sort the products by categories or price for efficient search.
-*  to be able to select quantity of the product to add to the cart.
+* to be able to select the quantity of the product to add to the cart.
-* to be able to contact to the business owner if any problem arise
+* to be able to contact to the business owner if any problem arise.

 As a owner I would like
-* to provide well designed, user-friendly platform that will benefit my business to advertise on
+* to provide a well designed, user-friendly platform that will benefit my business to advertise on.
-* to have interface that is user friendly for me to add, remove or edit a product.
+* to have an interface that is user friendly for me to add, remove or edit a product.
 The admin can do that on the products or product detail page with superuser login.
 * to be able to store and see the user reviews.
-User has to login to leave a review so that the owner can track and store user reviews
+User has to login to leave a review so that the owner can track and store user reviews.
-* to be able to add, change a code for discount coupons.
-This can be done through the admin console on the website
+* to be able to add and/or change a code for discount coupons.
+This can be done through the admin console on the website.

 ## **Design Choices**
 ---
 I tried to create a overall user friendly design with EcoShop website.
-I wanted to encoruge the user to shop with confidence with that in mind I attempt to use a common ecommerce website structure.
+I wanted to encoruge the user to shop with confidence, with that in mind I attempt to use a common ecommerce website structure.

 ### **Fonts**
-* For the primary font I used GoogleFonts PT+Serif as a main font and Lora for headings I thought it would fit with the website.
+* For the primary font I used GoogleFonts PT+Serif as a main font and Lora for headings that I thought it would fit with the website.

 ### **Colour**
 ![(readme-doc/EcoShoppalette.png)](readme-doc/EcoShoppalette.png)

 * I have created the color palette using the hero image on the website with [colors.co](https://coolors.co/006d77-83c5be-edf6f9-ffddd2-e29578) palette creator for holistic view.
-Try to keep the colours consistent to
+I try to keep the colours consistent to not overwhelm the users with too many colours.
 * I used the _Darksalmon_ on the buttons, _Ming_ colour for heading and logo, _Bistre_ for font colour, _Seashell_ for footer and About sections.

 ### **Styling**
 * The brand logo is important as it welcomes the customer when they land in to the website.
 I created the logo to represent nature and elegance using Canva website.
-* All buttons on the site fit the same bootstrap button styling in size and shape, but I added the colours I used in this project to them, so they fit in with the rest of the content.
+* All buttons on the site fit the same bootstrap button styling in size and shape, but I added the colours I used in this project to them so they fit in with the rest of the content.
-* Material Design for bootstrab `MDB` Card design used on Products page included _Add To Cart_.
+* Material Design for bootstrap `MDB` Card design used on Products page included _Add To Cart_.
 The card shows image and price of the product.

 ## **Features**
 ---